bcgov/zeva/.github/readme.md

 # How to build a pull request and deploy on Openshift Dev environment

-## Register the redirect url on SSO Console
+## Register the redirect url for PR build on SSO Console

 - Open a brower to https://bcgov.github.io/sso-requests
 - My Dashboard -> My Projects: edit project "Zeva on Gold"